lusac111/dungeons/README.md

 Dungeons is a simple text-based javascript console game about choice.
 Choose your path wisely.
 Will you live long enough to escape?
 Or will you die trying...

 ***INSTRUCTIONS***
-  - when given the ability to choose a direction, press the key corresponding with your choice.
+  - when given the ability to choose a direction, click the button with your choice.
-  - After choosing, press enter to submit your choice.
-  - Each time you choose correctly, your score will increase.
+  - if you survive, your score will increase and you will recieve a survive message
-  - If you choose incorrectly, your game will end.
+  - if you die, the game will end and you will be shown a death message.
-  - currently game runs in the debug console... sorry??